khaleedgt/Pizza-Sales-/README.md

 The days with most orders are Friday and Saturday.

 ### 7. Which hour of the day has the most amount of orders?
+To determine peak hours, we extract the hour from order_time and count how many orders were placed in each hour.
+This allows us to see which time period is busiest.
 ````sql
 SELECT
     DATENAME(HOUR, order_time) AS order_hour,